PHONE: 401-233-1055, for an emergency call the Smithfield Police at 401-231-2500.

 Frequently Asked Questions

-How can I contact an Animal Control Warden?
+How can I contact Smithfield Animal Control?

 Where is the shelter located?

-The shelter is open seven (7) days a week:
+Smithfield Animal Control Officers are available seven (7) days a week:

 What are the procedures for adopting a pet?